Questions? AskAuckland

 Advanced Neuroscience: Neurophysiology

-An advanced treatment of selected topics in neurophysiology and brain pathophysiology.
+An advanced coverage of selected topics in neurophysiology and brain pathophysiology.
 Includes presentations and critical analysis by the students of the current scientific literature within the context of several major research themes that encompass models from molecular and cellular to systems level.
-Themes will be selected from the following areas: (1) motor control and motor disorders; (2) synapse physiology and pathophysiology; (3) advances in neural stem cell research; and (4) physiology and pathophysiology of CNS glia.
+Themes will be selected from the following module: (1) Astrocyte physiology and pathophysiology, (2) Spinal cord injury and the extracellular matrix, (3) Microglia physiology and pathophysiology, and (4) Biomarkers of dementia.

 Prerequisite: MEDSCI 206, 317